The Wedding Marathon

 This woman loaded is into her ’85 Cadillac and off we went to the courthouse.
 There were a couple wrong turns down one-way streets which she apologized for— when you’re blind in one eye it happens, and we also heard a story involving taxes and the IRS.
 She was gracious chauffeur though, agreeing to wait for us as we bounded up the steps.
 Once inside, we filled out our paperwork with the small pencils you receive when you play mini-golf, and over-heard the couple in front of us ask through slurs, “what’s your first name, anyway?”

-When the pictures had been taken and everything made official, we went back to the hotel for a middle-of-the-night dinner and a few hours of sleep before jumping back into another taxi at six the next morning.
+After the pictures had been taken and everything made official, we went back to the hotel for a middle-of-the-night dinner and a few hours of sleep before jumping back into another taxi at six the next morning.
 Our plane was, this time, headed for Portland, and we were excited to catch a nap before getting ready for the grand finale of events.

 We drove from our downtown hotel to the beautiful home of a friend outside of the city.
 The first time I had visited the house I thought, “this would be a beautiful wedding venue,” with views overlooking the valley and glistening white columns surrounding the pool.
 We were ecstatic when the owners had agreed to let us throw a party in their backyard.